qiyuangong/Deep_Learning_Exercise/README.md

 Examples, Notebook, materials and suggestions for Deep Learning Exercise and materials.

+`*` means recommended.

 ## Roles and tasks (First of all)

-Before your started.
+`*` Before your started.
 Pls read [AI Career Pathways: Put Yourself on the Right Track](https://workera.ai/candidates/report/), recommended by Andrew NG and YC etc. It will let you know:

 1. Roles and tasks in AI ecosystem
 2. Your current role